-Alumni Address IDs (@uchicago.edu forwarding addresses) are no longer being offered.
-You will maintain your @uchicago.edu addresses; ITS cMail email accounts will be closed two quarters after graduation, but the @uchicago.edu email address will continue to work if it is forwarded to an off-campus email provider.
-To forward your @uchicago.edu email address, visit the cMail forwarding page: https://cnet.uchicago.edu/forwarding
+Alumni E-mail addresses (@uchicago.edu forwarding addresses) are no longer being offered.
+ITS xMail email accounts will be closed two quarters after graduation, but the @uchicago.edu email address remains valid if it is forwarded to an off-campus email provider (e.g. gmail, yahoo).
+Please note that graduates only will be able to receive messages directed to an @uchicago address, and graduates will not have the ability to send from it.
+To forward a @uchicago.edu email address, visit the xMail forwarding page: https://cnet.uchicago.edu/forwarding.

-All graduating students' lockers must be cleaned out by June 17th.
-However, students remaining in Chicago to study for the bar exam may keep their lockers until August 1st.
-If you are planning to remain in Chicago, please email Katie Burns at firstname.lastname@example.org no later than June 17th.
+All graduating students' lockers must be cleaned out by Monday, June 12.
+However, students remaining in Chicago to study for the bar exam may keep their lockers until July 31.
+Graduates planning to remain in Chicago must fill out this form by Friday, June 2.

 2. The Student Life Fee

-If you paid for the Student Accident and Sickness Insurance coverage (U-SHIP) for all three quarters this year (F/W/S), and have not lost eligibility (e.g., restricted status, leave of absence, etc), you will be covered through the summer at no additional cost until August 31st.
-You do not have to do anything - this is automatic.
+Graduates who paid for USHIP coverage for all three quarters this academic year (Autumn/Winter/Spring), and who have not lost eligibility (e.g., restricted status, leave of absence, etc), will be covered through the summer at no additional cost until August 31.
+These graduates do not have to do anything - this is automatic.

-Your decision about whether or not to pay the Student Life Fee depends on where you will be this summer.
+Graduating students' decision about whether or not to pay the Summer Student Life Fee depends on where they will be this summer.

 For students staying in Chicago this summer:

-If you are leaving town, you will not need to pay this Student Life Fee because your health insurance, U-SHIP, covers you like regular insurance where you pay a deductible and the plan covers the balance consistent with your insurance coverage.
-For additional information on your insurance coverage, please go to: https://studenthealth.uchicago.edu/page/insurance-2012-2013.
+Those graduating students leaving Chicago do not need to pay this Student Life Fee because in those instances U-SHIP functions like regular insurance where a deductible is paid and the plan covers the balance consistent with the insurance coverage.
+For additional information on insurance coverage, please go to: http://wellness.uchicago.edu/page/student-health-insurance.

-Please see http://studenthealth.uchicago.edu/page/continuation-coverage or contact United Healthcare Student Resources at email@example.com for more information about how to extend health care coverage for you or your dependents.
+Graduating students should see http://wellness.uchicago.edu/page/student-health-insurance or contact United Healthcare Student Resources at email@example.com for more information about how to extend health care coverage for themselves or their dependents.

 Post-graduation coverage for alumni is also available from Meyer and Associates.
-Meyer's information is available online at www.meyerandassoc.com.
-It sells bridge insurance (Short term health insurance ranging from 30 days to 6 months).
-Because Meyer affiliates with many Universities, you get a group rate that may make the premiums lower than they would be for individual health plans.
+Meyer's information is available online at http://meyerandassoc.com/uchicago.
+Because Meyer affiliates with many Universities, participants can get a group rate that may make the premiums lower than they would be for individual health plans.
 Group plans also are available through the ABA and other law-related organizations.
 These plans have no relationship to the University's U-SHIP insurance.
 The Law School does not endorse any of these plans.